-Significant changes in women’s bodies occur with pregnancy and following childbirth.
+Significant changes in women’s bodies occur with pregnancy and following childbirth and it is not uncommon to experience postpartum problems.
 The majority of these changes will improve with time especially with appropriate management.

 At the base of the pelvis there is a group of muscles known as pelvic floor muscles.
 These hold the pelvic organs such as the uterus, vagina, bladder and bowel in the correct position.
 Vaginal birth, and the weight of the baby during pregnancy may weaken or damage the pelvic floor muscles and supporting ligaments.
 This may result in some of the following symptoms: